If you want to learn how to play Sunshine Of Your Love, by Cream, this is a great place to get started.

 D Minor Blues = D F G G# A C

-The Intro is an eight bar section of music that we will break up into two parts for easier inspection.
+The Intro to Sunshine of Your Love is an eight bar section of music that we will break up into two parts for easier inspection.

 Intro, Pt.
 1